 Below, the staff of White Stone Resources is introduced to you.
 Our staff offers over seventy years of combined professional counseling experience.
 Each counselor is committed to excellence in providing premier Christian counseling services to meet the needs of his or her clients.

-Raymond is the founder, owner, and President of White Stone Resources Ltd., a Christian counseling practice currently serving more than thirty local churches in the Chicago suburbs.
-He is a Licensed Clinical Professional Counselor in the State of Illinois, a charter member of the American Association of Christian Counselors, and an affiliate member of the American Association of Marriage and Family Therapists.
+Raymond is the founder, owner, and President of White Stone Resources Ltd., a Christian counseling practice currently serving over fifty local churches in the Chicago suburbs.
+He is a Licensed Clinical Professional Counselor in the State of Illinois, a charter member of the American Association of Christian Counselors, and an affiliate member of the American Association of Marriage and Family Therapists and the Illinois Mental Health Counseling Association.
 He received an M.A. in Counseling Psychology and a Master of Divinity from Trinity Evangelical Divinity School in Deerfield.

 During his years as a professional Christian Counselor Raymond has served as the Clinical and Administrative Director of the Living Hope Christian Counseling Services at Alexian Brothers Medical Center, has worked with adolescents and adults of all ages in a variety of treatment settings, and has served local churches directly providing marriage, family, and individual counseling to their members and attenders.
 Raymond's specialty is in individual, marital, and family Christian counseling with other emphases in addictions, mood disorders, adolescent issues, and men's issues.
 He also provides clinical supervision to other counselors on the White Stone Resources staff.

 Raymond is married to his beloved wife, Pam, and they have one daughter, Lauren Grace.
 He enjoys being active in leadership of their church.
 His additional interests are in travel, theater, music, reading, golf, and baseball.